kubernetes-sigs/azurefile-csi-driver/docs/workload-identity-static-pv-mount.md

 # workload identity support on static provisioning
  - supported from v1.30.0

-This feature is specifically designed for smb mount and is not available for NFS mount as NFS mount does not require credentials.
-There is a standalone smb mount for every pod, it may cause performance issues when multiple pods are present on a single node.
+The feature is intended for SMB mount and is not supported for NFS mount since NFS mount does not need credentials.
+Each pod has its own standalone SMB mount, but if multiple pods are present on a single node, it may lead to performance problems.

 ## Prerequisites
 ### 1. Create a cluster with oidc-issuer enabled and get the credential